 Once fitted with a bell, the cat will announce its presence.
 It can no longer catch mice, thus bringing loss and misfortune to its owners.
 Therefore, such an undertaking makes no sense.
 Here Bruegel warns us against taking risky and vain actions.
 At the same time, he condemns cowards who need to arm themselves to become more courageous.

-4. Black Cat – Edouard Manet
+4. Black Cat – Édouard Manet

 Furthermore, Manet substituted the little dog with a black cat.
 This creature is sometimes connected with nocturnal promiscuity.
-In western tradition, the color black is also associated with evil and death.
+In Western tradition, the color black is also associated with evil and death.
 These details, as well as Olympia’s pose and challenging gaze, reinforced the impression that this is a prostitute.
 Consequently, the profanation of the idealized nude, the very foundation of academic tradition, caused a shock at the 1865 Salon.

 5. Affectionate Cat – Pierre-Auguste Renoir

 An affectionate cat is easy to spot since he usually likes to purr.
 The Manets admired the talent of French artist, Pierre-Auguste Renoir (1841–1919).
-Consequently they convinced him to paint a portrait of Julie Manet.
-She was the daughter of artist Berthe Morisot and Eugene Manet, a younger brother of Edouard Manet.
+Consequently, they convinced him to paint a portrait of Julie Manet.
+She was the daughter of artist Berthe Morisot and Eugene Manet, a younger brother of Édouard Manet.

-In the eighteenth century, the cat was seen as a malicious symbol of seduction, however, in the following century, this attitude began to change.
+In the 18th century, the cat was seen as a malicious symbol of seduction, however, in the following century, this attitude began to change.
 This cute creature became the companion of young women, who loved to cuddle it, receiving affection in return.

 Renoir highlighted this aspect, keeping with his soft and sensuous style of painting.
 Although Julie holds an ordinary tabby, there is a direct, intense, and emotional relationship between them.
 The presence of the cat in the painting also emphasizes Renoir’s sensitivity to his young model.